Otley: Local media

+The local newspaper is the Wharfedale Observer.

 Sport

 Otley Angling Club was formed in 1897 by local land owners.
 It controls the fishing on the River Wharfe through Otley and a coarse fishing pond on the outskirts of the town.
 It runs regular fishing matches on the river and junior matches on the club pond.

 Otley Athletic Club meets at Otley Cricket Club.

 Otley Cricket Club, founded in 1820, play in the Airedale and Wharfedale Senior Cricket League.
 The club has won the league title 13 times and shared it in 1966.
 The club has three Senior teams and provides facilities for Juniors from Under 9 to Under 17.
 The Club play at Cross Green.

 Otley R.U.F.C. play home matches at Cross Green, which was the venue for the Italy v USA fixture in the 1991 Rugby World Cup.
 In 1979 Cross Green was the site of a victory by the North of England against the All Blacks.
 Otley R.U.F.C. finished 5th in National Division One in both the 2003–04 and 2004–05 seasons but were relegated to National Division Two at the end of the 2006–07 season.
 The club won National Division Two in 2007–08 and returned to National Division One for the 2008–09 season.

 Otley Town Football Club has teams in the Premier division of the West Yorkshire League, the Premier division of the Harrogate & District League and the reserves division of the West Yorkshire League.
 It runs junior teams including two girls' teams.
 The club is a Charter Standard football club run by volunteers.
 The Sunday League team, Otley Wharfeside AFC, play in the Wharfedale Triangle Football League.

 Otley Cycle Club was founded on 27 January 1927.
 Its patron is Lizzie Armitstead, an international champion cyclist who was born in the town.
 It meets regularly and hosts a number of races throughout the year.

 On 5 July 2014, the Tour de France Stage 1 from Leeds to Harrogate passed through the town.
 On 3 May 2015, the final stage of the first Tour de Yorkshire came through the outskirts of Otley.
 On 30 April 2016, Otley was the start of the second stage of the Tour de Yorkshire.